 • Event: The day when names are inscribed in the Book of Life.

-Judgments are tradionally sealed and annual atonement is provided.
+Judgments are traditionally sealed, and annual atonement is provided.

-• Pictures of Messiah: This provides a picture of Messiah's future restoration of the nation of Israel.
+• Pictures of Messiah: This provides a view of Messiah's future restoration of the nation of Israel.

 Scripture refers to this (three times in six verses!) as an olam chukkah, an "eternal command".